BLSHEE22/NBA-Researcher/README.md

 https://www.kaggle.com/nathanlauga/nba-games?select=teams.csv

-Each CSV file from this site (above) must be downloaded and placed into a folder called "2003-2019" inside of the repository folder which also contains "boxscores.py."
+Each CSV file from the site above must be downloaded and placed into a separate folder inside of the repository folder.